yongedevil/YTK_TechTrees/readme.txt

   3.2 Custom Icons:
   -----------------
   The mod also adds support for custom icons.
-All icons should be placed in a directory named "RDSimpleIcons".  .png and .tga formats are supported.
+All icons should be placed in a directory named "RDSimpleIcons".  .png, .tga, and .dds formats are supported.
 The mod will create a custom icon with the same name as the file, without the extension.

   .../RDSimpleIcons/customIcon_tech.png will become "icon = customIcon_tech"